FREQUENTLY ASKED QUESTIONS

 Agents simplify the process by managing paperwork, ensuring compliance, and expediting clearance, helping prevent costly errors.

-Do I really need a customs broker?
+Do corporate firms and medium-sized businesses really need a customs broker?

 It is not a mandatory requirement to appoint a customs broker, a business may act as declarant for their own goods.
 As discussed previously, this will require a capital investment.
 Brokers possess specialised knowledge of UK customs regulations, helping ensure compliance, avoid delays, and reduce administrative burdens.
 Additionally, the costs of working with a customs broker are significantly less than investing in customs software, port badges and customs compliance training, as customs brokerages have multiple clients they benefit from economies of scale.